zhangrui-wolf/openmmlab-competition-2021/README.md

 This repository is used to participate in the [OpenMMLab Open Source Eco Challenge](https://openmmlab.com/competitions/algorithm-2021).
 The open source repository will host unofficial implementations of the [RepVGG](https://arxiv.org/abs/2101.03697) based on the [OpenMMLab](https://openmmlab.com/) open source framework [MMClassification](https://github.com/open-mmlab/mmclassification).

+## Features

+- Based on the MMClassification framework.
+- Rich configuration files are provided, including all models from the original author's open source library, as well as additional examples.
+- The original authors' publicly available pre-training parameters have been converted to a form that mmcls can load.
+- The RepVGG model can be loaded with plug-ins, such as the SE module, through mmcls' plug-in mechanism.
+- The parameters and configuration files in deploy mode are provided for your testing convenience.

 ## Requirements

 - MIM >= 0.1.2